namnc/mpc-repl-dev/README.md

 - write configuration: like in zkrepl, but specify which are inputs, outputs and which input are from whom (similar to test in zkrepl)

 server will run circom-2-arithc on circom program to generate arithemtic circuit in json format: like this https://github.com/tkmct/mpz/blob/bmr16/garble/mpz-garble/examples/circ.json
-- binary execution: circom-2-arithc circ.circom [libs]
+- binary execution: circom-2-arithc circ.circom [libs], can edit here: https://github.com/namnc/circom-2-arithc/blob/main/src/compiler.rs

 mpz-bmr16 will be compiled into wasm (1 time only): like this https://github.com/tkmct/mpz/blob/bmr16/garble/mpz-garble/examples/bmr16_demo.rs
 - load circuit json